michaeldijk/breakingbadme/README.md

 * [GitHub](https://github.com/) - Online version control, place to store data, and allow online visibility of the project

 ### Testing
+The following section, describes how the site and it's features have been tested, to make sure it works across the different view-windows and browsers.

 #### User Story Testing
 #### Manual testing across devices / Browsers
 #### JavaScript